 One social media platform that’s popular with many different reader groups is Tumblr.
 I’ve heard Tumblr described as a mini-blogging platform, and it’s set up for easy sharing of other’s posts, so many find it less time-consuming than other types of social media.

 Unfortunately, I don’t know a thing about Tumblr, so I couldn’t give tips.
 But luckily, our guest today knows Tumblr well and is here to share their tips for making Tumblr work for us as writers.
-Please welcome my friend and frequent visitor here, Davonne Burns! *smile*
+Please welcome my friend (and frequent visitor here under the name Davonne), Bran L. Ayres! *smile*

 Taming Tumblr: Ten Tips for Writers